steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 Seven knobs are required for the distortion, six knobs for tone control and one knob for the dry/wet mix.

 1. In the **GUI Tree**, navigate to 'FX_Editor_Distortion/Disable/Controls'.
-Set position and size as follows.
+Set position and size as follows:

 ![Distortion Controls](../images/Creating-an-FX-Chain-Controls.png)